MiMMehrabian/dekamond/README.md

 # Dekamond - Next.js Application

-A modern, scalable, and maintainable Next.js application built with enterprise architecture and senior-level development practices.
+A modern, scalable, and maintainable Next.js application built with enterprise architecture.

 ## 🏗️ Architecture Overview

 This project follows a **Domain-Driven Design (DDD)** approach with a **Feature-First** structure, ensuring scalability, maintainability, and developer experience.
-The architecture demonstrates senior-level frontend development practices with performance optimizations, error handling, and type safety.

 ```
 src/